- About the Murray

-Discover Murray Trail Region 1 - From the Mountains
+Discover Murray River Trail - From the Mountains

 There's a bone of contention as to where the river begins (its absolute beginning) from a tiny stream to the wide open space over 2530 kilometres away in South Australia.
 The closest town recognised at the beginning is Corryong.
 Famous for it's Man From Snowy River Festival, Corryong celebrates its classic heritage as an Alp town.
 We began our journey of the Murray from the small town of Towong not far from Corryong.
 The beautiful and pristine Murray starts as a small, unassuming river.
 Part of the Murray region to the mouth also begins at the Dartmouth Dam.
 Completed in 1979 the Dartmouth was built to hold additional storage for irrigation in New South Wales and Victoria.
 Journeying up the Dartmouth from Albury Wodonga is a great and easy alpine trip.
 Water from the Dartmouth is let out through the Mitta Mitta River.

 The Mitta Mitta River winds and flows down to the Hume Reservoir not far from Albury Wodonga.
 The roads wind alongside both rivers from the upper Murray and Mitta Mitta.
 This part of the valley is rich in farming and classic mountain scenes and is a rewarding visual experience.
 Also joining the Hume is the Murray River as it begins it's journey mostly westward then finally south from Morgan.
 Construction of the Hume Reservoir began in 1919 and was completed in 1936 as a need to assure irrigators of water supplies particularly following the harsh drought of 1914.